-CAS ETH AMI: Applied Machine Learning & Information Processing (former AIT)
+CAS ETH AMI: Applied Machine Learning & Information Processing

 For managers and executives driven to explore hands-on machine learning and information processing technology.
 Prepares participants to be more technology savvy and drive digitalization strategies in their organizations.

-APPLY NOW for a start in Sep.
-2025 until 1.7.2025
+APPLY again from 1.4.2026 for a start in September 2026

 The Certificate of Advanced Studies ETH in Applied Machine Learning & Information Processing (CAS AMI, former CAS in Applied Information Technology) provides managers, executives and other professionals with technical knowledge in processing information and data, as well as up to date insights in Machine Learning (ML) technologies.